davidad/davidad.github.io/source/_posts/2014-02-18-kernel-from-scratch.markdown

 <!-- more -->

 The NASM/x64 assembly code is listed below, with copious comments for your pleasure.
+(It's 136 lines including comments; 75 lines with comments removed.)
 Building and running this is as simple as

     $ nasm boot.asm -o bootable.bin
     $ qemu-system-x86_64 bootable.bin